-- 1. promotes the development of policies governing student teaching; - 2. administers and facilitates the Student Teaching Program; - 3. coordinates the efforts of the university supervisors; - 4. coordinates professional education meetings and the seminar in supervision of student teachers;

-- 5. facilitates communication with superintendents, the principals, and the cooperating teachers: - 6. carries out evaluation of the Teacher Education Program and its graduates; - 7. plans and organizes the spring dinner meeting for all personnel in the Teacher Education Program; - 8. provides each supervising teacher with scholastic and biographical data on the student teacher.
+- 1. promotes the development of policies governing student teaching; - 2. administers and facilitates the Student Teaching Program; - 3. coordinates the efforts of the university supervisors; - 4. coordinates professional education meetings and the seminar in supervision of student teachers; - 5. facilitates communication with superintendents, the principals, and the cooperating teachers: - 6. carries out evaluation of the Teacher Education Program and its graduates; - 7. provides each supervising teacher with scholastic and biographical data on the student teacher.